 As one of the most heavily attended museums in the United States and one of the most attended venues in Houston, the museum houses the Burke Baker Planetarium, Wortham Giant Screen Theatre, Cockrell Butterfly Center, and a fascinating variety of permanent exhibit areas that examine astronomy, space science, Native American culture, paleontology, energy, chemistry, gems and minerals, seashells, Texas wildlife, and much more.
 In addition, the museum frequently presents traveling exhibitions on a variety of topics.

 Houston Police Department Museum

-The Houston Police Department museum is located in the lobby of HPD headquarters at 1200 Travis and features unique displays and a memorial wall honoring the ultimate sacrifice made by those officers that gave their lives in the line of duty.
-There is no charge for the Museum.
+The Houston Police Department Museum is located in the lobby of Houston Police Department headquarters and features unique displays and a memorial wall honoring the ultimate sacrifice made by those officers that gave their lives in the line of duty.
+There is no charge for the museum.